Managing Recruitment Marketing pages

 The following configuration options are available on this tab:

-• Chatbot active - indicates whether the chatbot should be shown on this page
+Chatbot active Indicates whether the chatbot should be shown on this page.

-• Exit CTA - indicates the exit call to action which should be triggered when candidates leave this page
+Exit CTA Indicates the exit call to action, which should be triggered when candidates leave this page

-SEO (Search Engine Optimisation)
+SEO (Search Engine Optimization)

 The following configuration options are available on this tab:

-• Meta description strategy - indicates which of the following strategies should be adopted for the generation of the meta description header for this page:
+Indicates which of the following strategies should be adopted for the generation of the meta description header for this page:

-• Excluded - will omit the meta description tag completely from the rendered page.
+• Excluded: Will omit the meta description tag completely from the rendered page.

-• Meta description - will only be displayed when the "Manual" strategy is selected.
+Meta description Will only be displayed when the "Manual" strategy is selected.

 Job